 32

-What naturalization procedures?
+What are the naturalization procedures?

 The procedures for acquiring Swiss nationality have changed.